Chair: Kevin Weinfurt

 NIH Representatives: Susan Czajkowski, William Riley

-Members: Arne Beck, M. Fernanda Bellolio, Gloria Coronado, Richard Deyo, Janna Friedly, Erik Hess, Tamara Isakova, Francis Keefe, Chris Knoepke, Margaret Kuklinski, Amy Loree, Dana Miskulin, Bret Moran, Ashli Owen-Smith, Pamela Peterson, Stacy Sterling, Jon Tilburt, James Tulsky, Doug Zatzick
+Members: Arne Beck, M. Fernanda Bellolio, Richard Deyo, Janna Friedly, Erik Hess, Tamara Isakova, Francis Keefe, Chris Knoepke, Margaret Kuklinski, Amy Loree, Dana Miskulin, Bret Moran, Ashli Owen-Smith, Pamela Peterson, Stacy Sterling, Jon Tilburt, James Tulsky, Doug Zatzick

 Project Manager: MariJo Mencini